christianio123/Projects/README.md

+**December 2021 Updates**
+- Pneumonia Classification Project: Medical Image Analysis of X-Ray images with pneumonia using pytorch, convolutional neural networks, and class activation maps.
+- Film Recommender System: Recommender system using item-based collaborative filtering to predict films a user will like.
+- Chicago Crime - Time Series: Time-series analysis of Chicago crime rate from 2001-2021 using Facebook's (Meta's) Prophet.
+- CIFAR10 - Simple image analysis of 60,000 images with 10 classes using a convolutional neural network in tensorflow.

 # Projects
-Projects to begin building a portfolio.

-In the following months I will be focusing building a portfolio of projects for anyone interested in what I am doing.
+In the following months I will be focusing on building a portfolio of projects for anyone interested in what I'm doing.
 Types of projects that will be included are:

 1. Machine Learning:
   - Linear Regression